 Although these audio-essays are very different from each other, they are like two stages of a single process of thought and composition.
 Each simultaneously consists of the abstract in the form of music and philosophy, and both set out their spoken-word philosophical views using a range of expressive forms which includes narrative and fiction.
 They also share radical perspectives concerning the planet, time, capitalism, micropolitics and – not least – the waking of human faculties.

-This is the first occasion an audience will be able to collectively listen to both audio-essays: londonunderlondon (85 mins), followed by On Vanishing Land (45 mins).
-After an introduction by Justin Barton, the event will culminate in a conversation between Barton, Dalia Neis (voice in londonunderlondon) and Pete Wiseman (musician on On Vanishing Land), and a Q&A and general discussion.
-This will be an opportunity to think together about the ideas and techniques involved in the composition of these works – as Barton describes, a chance ‘to explore what might exist beyond the flood barrier of ordinary capitalist reality’.
+This was the first occasion an audience were able to collectively listen to both audio-essays: londonunderlondon (85 mins), followed by On Vanishing Land (45 mins).
+After an introduction by Justin Barton, the event culminated in a conversation between Barton, Dalia Neis (voice in londonunderlondon) and Pete Wiseman (musician on On Vanishing Land), and a Q&A and general discussion.
+This was an opportunity to think collectively about the ideas and techniques involved in the composition of these works – as Barton describes, a chance ‘to explore what might exist beyond the flood barrier of ordinary capitalist reality’.

-This event also marks the release of On Vanishing Land as an LP by Hyperdub in July 2019.
+This event also marked the release of On Vanishing Land as an LP by Hyperdub in July 2019.

 12pm Opening comments by Justin Barton